ImZaharias/E-Commerce-Store/README.md

 - **Public** - Sample AI artwork images

 ### In Simple Terms:
-Think of it like **Etsy or Amazon, but specifically for AI-generated art**.
+Specifically for AI-generated art**.
 Users can:
 1. Browse AI artwork collections
 2. Add items to their cart
 3. Pay securely with Stripe